Skip to content

 Aim for 28 to 42 grams daily — 23 to 35 almonds.
 Always choose raw or dry-roasted without added salt.
 The roasted and salted versions taste good but carry extra oils and sodium that gradually work against everything you’re eating almonds for.
 The change is small.
 The return, if you stay with it, is surprisingly large.

-Start tonight.
-Eat 23 almonds before you sleep.
-Notice how you feel tomorrow morning.
+Start tomorrow afternoon.
+Replace your usual processed snack with a clean handful of 23 almonds.
+Notice how your evening cravings stay quiet and your energy levels remain stable throughout your workout.
 That is not a dramatic promise — it is simply what happens when you give your body the right fuel at the right time, every single day.